 Mountain bikers and hikers can experience the Rumble Mountain Bike Trail, offering beginner and advanced downhill and cross-country trails just behind the village.
 Explorers also love the unique land features such as Devil’s Bath, Disappearing River and Eternal Fountain, rare limestone formations that are part of a karst system that honeycombs the region.

 The Alice Lake Loop Tour is a fantastic opportunity to see a series of ancient Quatsino karst and limestone formations.
-On this tour there is 4 distinct viewing points of the Eternal Fountain, Devil’s Bath, the Vanishing River and the Reappearing River.
+On this tour there are 4 distinct viewing points of the Eternal Fountain, Devil’s Bath, the Vanishing River and the Reappearing River.
 The Eternal Fountain is a naturally occurring swallet, which is when a stream disappears underground.
 Further on the loop you will come across the Devil’s Bath which is the largest cenote in Canada at a size of 359 meters in diameter and 44 meters in depth.
 Next up is the Vanishing River and the Reappearing River; just as their names suggest this is where part of the Benson River disappears and flows underground for 2 km before resurfacing at the Reappearing River.

 In the heart of the Village, the Tourism & Heritage Center offers a place to purchase unique gifts from Port Alice artisans and crafters.
 Golfers tee off at the Port Alice Golf and Country Club, a challenging nine-hole, par-three course carved out of the mountainside.
+If you are looking for an adventure on the water, there are kayaks and paddleboards for rent or charter a fishing boat or wildlife tour!